 Do not abuse caffeinated drinks or eat too much as it won’t do anything for your wellbeing.

 5. Stretch and exercise.

-Almost every in flight entertainment system or magazine have a dedicated section to show you how to do it correctly.
+Almost every inflight entertainment system or magazine has a dedicated section to show you how to do it correctly.
 Stand up every few hours and move along the plane to keep your blood moving.

 6. Try to adjust to your destination time as soon as possible.

 Not an easy task but a necessary one that you’ll face sooner or later.
 Easier done if you set the time on your devices and try to eat and sleep when you would in the new timeframe.